The United Ancient Order of Druids (UAOD) was a

 directly to the current owner's family.
 It was used at

 first as a rustic family country retreat.
 After making

 some initial minor improvements in the 1970's the hall

 functioned as a strikingly atypical home.

-Joining forces with long term business partners in Cove Construction, Michael Teague and James Chenney, Robert Cain drew up the complex and detailed plans for a full-scale renovation.
-The construction was done in phases over a period of years, using of the best craftspeople and artisans in the Bay Area.
-Drawing on a background in fine art and a family history in archeology, Victoria Swift choose the direction of design decisions which highlighted quality materials and serene finishes.
-Historically referenced tile and stone selections reinforce the refined understated elegance of this stunning inn.
+Robert Cain drew up the complex and detailed plans for a full-scale renovation.
+The construction was done in phases over a period of years, using the best craftspeople and artisans in the Bay Area.
+Historically referenced material selections reinforced the refined understated elegance of this stunning inn.